Connect to Linux

 • X410 - Commercial product from the same company that produces Token2Shell, available from the Microsoft Store.

-VNC lets you see a whole Linux desktop on a remote computer from your local computer.
-Connecting to Linux via SSH and X-Windows is efficient in that it uses a lot less of the remote computer's resources, but VNC can be much faster if you are doing visualization on the remote computer from off campus.
+A remote desktop client lets you see a whole Linux desktop on a remote computer from your local computer.
+Connecting to Linux via SSH and X-Windows is efficient in that it uses a lot less of the remote computer's resources, but a remote desktop can be much faster if you are doing visualization on the remote computer from off campus.
+Below we describe two methods: Microsoft's Remote Desktop Protocol (RDP), and Virtual Network Connection (VNC).

 Appropriate use

-VNC gives you the ability to establish a remote desktop on a login node, but this ability does NOT imply that you are permitted to run compute-intensive, GUI-driven applications on these machines.
-On linuxlogin, such usage is contrary to CAC policy.
+The ability to establish a remote desktop on a login node does NOT imply that you are permitted to run compute-intensive, GUI-driven applications on that particular machine.
+On linuxlogin, for example, such usage is contrary to CAC policy.
 On other shared resources, it is disrespectful toward other users because the login node may become unresponsive through your actions.

-Here is a good example of how to use VNC appropriately.
+Here is a good example of how to use a remote desktop appropriately.
 By following these steps you can run (say) Abaqus in GUI-driven mode on a compute node that has been allocated to you through an interactive batch job.

-1. Open a VNC connection to the login node through an ssh tunnel using the instructions below, in order to gain access to a Linux desktop.
+1. Open a connection to the login node using the instructions below, in order to gain access to a Linux desktop.
 Make sure two terminal windows are available on this desktop.

 2. In one of the terminal windows, submit an interactive job to the queue of your choice.